New 42-day free trial Get it now

 For example, perhaps your organization has one big major promotion during the winter holidays and you want to mail a catalog out shortly before the gifting season starts.
 You'd want to run your database through address verification before sending hundreds of catalogs out, but you wouldn't want to install and maintain an on-premise address validation solution that would never get used the rest of the year.
 A cloud-based address verification provider like Smarty would be a more flexible choice for your needs.

-On-demand Infrastructure
+On-demand infrastructure

 While a physical server could take days or weeks to procure and set up, a cloud server takes minutes.
 The quicker you can get your systems up and running, the quicker you can start earning revenue.